 - Bell Ringer: Do colors have personalities and symbolic meanings?
 Explain and give an example.

 - Colors do actually have personalities and symbolic meanings.
-To find out the personality and symbolism behind each color go to this interactive website and click on either the first door with a star icon or the second door titled movies.
-Click on each color and summarize it’s profile.
+To find out the personality and symbolism behind each color go to this website learn more about it’s profile.

 - See how color influences or impacts your mood, emotions and behaviors via this YouTube clip.